OctoPrint/OctoPrint/.github/ISSUE_TEMPLATE.md

 #### Branch & Commit or Version of OctoPrint

-[Can be found in the lower left corner of the web interface.]
+[Can be found in the lower left corner of the web interface.
+ALWAYS INCLUDE.]

 #### Printer model & used firmware incl. version